Hari-Nagarajan/fairgame/README.md

 For Raspberry Pi installation and setup, go [here](#Raspberry-Pi-Setup).

 This project uses [Pipenv](https://pypi.org/project/pipenv/) to manage dependencies.
 Hop in my [Discord](https://discord.gg/hQeUbRv) if you have ideas, need help or just want to tell me about how you got your new 3080.

+To get started you'll first need to clone this repository.
+If you are unfamiliar with Git, follow the [guide on how to do that on our Wiki](https://github.com/Hari-Nagarajan/nvidia-bot/wiki/How-to-use-GitHub-Desktop-App).
+You *can* use the "Download Zip" button on the GitHub repository's homepage but this makes receieve updates more difficult.
+If you can get setup with the GitHub Desktop app, updating to the latest version of the bot takes 1 click.

 [TerryFrench](https://github.com/TerryFrench) has also created a youtube video detailing how to get this project running on Windows 10 as well.
 Huge thanks to him.

 [![Alt text](https://img.youtube.com/vi/TvOQubunx6o/0.jpg)](https://www.youtube.com/watch?v=TvOQubunx6o)